 Ecochain’s Environmental Intelligence Platform

-Your direct, indirect and supply chain emissions are key metrics for your sustainability strategy en sustainability reporting.
+Your direct, indirect, and supply chain emissions are key metrics for your sustainability strategy and sustainability reporting.

 Our Environmental Intelligence Program provides you with all these benefits in one robust and reliable tool.

 With our software you are able to:

 1. Calculate your entire portfolio’s scope 1, 2, and 3 (upstream and downstream) emissions and compare them (to previous years).

 2. Find the biggest hotspots in your emissions and identify the highest potential points for reducing your emissions.

 3. Create what-if scenario’s on where you can reduce your carbon emissions and use this intel for reduction targets in your strategy.